 For this recipe, you're going to need the following:

 Start by taking your coconut oil from a solid to a liquid - basically all you need to do is heat it up (but don't hit it up too much)!
 This is best accomplished using a double boiler or a heat safe bowl placed over a pot of boiling water.
 Add the coconut oil to the top bowl and heat until it becomes a clear liquid.
 Then set about two teaspoons of oil aside for a later step.
 Set the oil aside somewhere warm, like on a warm stove, where it will stay liquid at room temperature.
-If the oil starts to resets, pass it through a heat source one more time.
+If the oil starts to reset, pass it through a heat source one more time.

 Using a spoon, add your maltodextrin to the remaining coconut oil until fully incorporated.
 (You can find Tapioca Maltodextrin here).
 Mix with a whisk and with your hands to break it all into a small powder-like consistency.
 The oil mixture should turn into a powder.
 For a finer powder texture, add in small amounts of maltodextrin at a time.
 Set aside.

 Tapioca maltodextrin is a natural ingredient derived from Tapioca starch.
 This modern neutral-tasting ingredient is used to transform any oil into a powder form.
 It is also an ideal fat replacer in desserts, dressings, and sauces.

 In a separate bowl, mix the almond butter, protein powder, and leftover coconut oil together until smooth.
 We recommend you use Thorne Vanilla Whey Protein powder (for flavor and safety purposes).
 Thorne's Vanilla Whey Protein has a slight amount of stevia which makes these bites slightly sweet and delicious.

 Tip: For best results, use a nut butter with visible oil separation in the jar to add more moisture and creaminess to the balls.